 A change in the performance site within a foreign country or the addition of a performance site in a country other than that specified in the approved application requires NIH awarding IC prior approval.
 The transfer of work by a domestic grantee to a foreign component also requires awarding IC prior approval.

 A change of grantee organization that involves the transfer of a grant to or between foreign institutions or international organizations requires approval of the NIH awarding IC and its National Advisory Council or Board.
 NIH awarding IC approval also is required for the transfer of a grant from a foreign organization to a domestic organization.
 Grantees adding or changing a foreign performance site within a funded grant award must obtain approval from the GMO before work can be performed at the added or changed foreign site.

-Foreign grantees must submit annual FFRs electronically through the eRA Commons, whether or not they are under SNAP.
-Foreign grantees are not paid through PMS and, therefore, do not submit cash transaction data to PMS.
-FFRs must be submitted in U.S. dollars and in English.
-The currency rate in effect at the time the FFR is prepared should be used in preparing the report.
+The FFR expenditure data must be submitted electronically through the eRA Commons and must be submitted in U.S. dollars and in English.
+For awards issued prior to October 1, 2012, the currency rate in effect at the time the FFR is prepared should be used in preparing the report.
+For awards issued after October 1, 2012, the currency rate in effect at the time the funds are drawn down from PMS should be used in preparing the FFR.
 For the final FFR, NIH requires grantees to reimburse the U.S. government for funds not spent.
 Mail reimbursement checks in U.S. dollars to the OFM.
-The OFM will process the final FFR along with the final reimbursement check.

 All foreign grantees, contractors, consortium participants, and/or subcontractors must comply with Bayh-Dole invention reporting requirements.
 Regarding intellectual property, foreign grantees have the same rights and obligations regarding invention ownership as U.S. grantees.
-(See http://www.iedison.gov and http://inventions.nih.gov.)
+(See http://www.iedison.gov.)

 Record retention requirements are the same as those for domestic grantees.